 10. Arguably the best climate in the world

-You don’t need to be running your air conditioner all day long with temperatures ranging from the 70s to low 80s typically 72F to 75F with cool comfortable evening climates.
+You don’t need to run your air conditioner all day long with temperatures ranging from the 70s to low 80s, typically 72F to 75F, with cool, comfortable evening weather.

-You will be looking forward to the balmy winds especially the Christmas winds that last at least a month, sometimes a bit longer.
-In a country of high temperatures and humidity, a breeze and wind are a blessing.
+You will look forward to the balmy winds, mainly the Christmas winds that last at least a month, sometimes a bit longer.
+A breeze and wind are a blessing in a country of high temperatures and humidity.

 12. International and authentic cuisine